Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 |FengYun 3C|1701.4 MHz||

-# Receiving geostationary L-band satellites
+# L-band geostationary satellite reception guide
-- Receiving these is extremely simple, the hardest part is just timing the receiving sessions.
+- Receiving these is extremely simple, the hardest part is arguably just getting a suitable dish and LOS
-- Doesn't require tracking, since the satellites don't move (It's on the tin - geo**stationary**
+- Doesn't require tracking, since the satellites don't move (It's on the tin - geo**stationary**)
-- Provides full disc images of the earth
+- Provides full disc images of the earth and/or regional crops

 ## Transmission types
-Unlike orbiting satellites which use (A)HRPT, geostationary ones use different formats able to carry more than just images - the most common type that we are interested in broadcasted this band being **LRIT** (Low Rate Information Transmission).
+Unlike orbiting satellites which use (A)HRPT, geostationary ones use different formats able to carry more than just images - the most common type that we are interested in this band being **LRIT** (Low Rate Information Transmission).
 You can also find other types such as:

-- HRIT - Hgh Rate Information Transmission → A higher quality broadcast of data, often harder to receive
+- **HRIT** - High Rate Information Transmission → A faster broadcast of data which usually has a higher quality than LRIT, is often harder to receive
-- GOES GVAR - Goes Variable - Only broadcasts a set amount of data
-- S-VISSR - Stretched Visible and Infrared Spin Scan Radiometer → A fairly outdated broadcast of images from FengYun satellites
+- **S-VISSR** - Stretched Visible and Infrared Spin Scan Radiometer → A fairly outdated broadcast of images from FengYun satellites
+- **GVAR** - Goes Variable → Only broadcasts a set amount of data
+- **GRB** - Goes ReBroadcast → A very high quality broadcast from american GOES satellites
-- GGAK/CDA → Broadcasts space weather information, these have been decoded but the information they hold is pretty much useless.
+- **GGAK**/**CDA** → Broadcasts space weather information, these have been decoded but the information they hold is pretty much useless

 ## Detailed satellite information